Alexandria is an underrated tourist destination located in Central Louisiana.

-The lakes, river, and sprawling greenery provides access to hiking, camping, biking, boating, wilderness exploration, wildlife viewing, fishing, and so much more.
+The lakes, river, and sprawling greenery provide access to hiking, camping, biking, boating, wilderness exploration, wildlife viewing, fishing, and so much more.

 This is an ideal place to plan your next vacation.

-Encounter exotic animals at Alexandria Zoological Park
+Encounter Exotic Animals at the Alexandria Zoological Park

 It features over 500 exotic animals belonging to diverse species.

-Encounter African lions, black howler monkeys, African tortoises, Australian tree frogs, Chilean flamingos, rattlesnakes, tarantulas, swans, cotton-top tamarins, foxes, giant anteaters, herons, Indian blue peafowl, jaguars, squirrel monkeys, tigers, and plenty more.
+Encounter African lions, black howler monkeys, African tortoises, Australian tree frogs, Chilean flamingos, rattlesnakes, tarantulas, swans, cotton-top tamarins, foxes, giant anteaters, herons, Indian blue peafowl, jaguars, squirrel monkeys, tigers, among many others.

 Enjoy the miniature train ride that offers spectacular views of towering trees and dense foliage.

-Explore regional history at Louisiana History Museum
+Explore Regional History at the Louisiana History Museum

-It features various historical exhibits and local memorabilia including thousands of photographs, vintage postcards, historic documents, medals, and other artifacts.
+It features various historical exhibits and local memorabilia, including thousands of photographs, vintage postcards, historical documents, medals, and other artifacts.

 Tour the museum and learn about the region's people, culture, Native American history, and more.

-Appreciate nature’s beauty at Lake Buhlow
+Appreciate Nature's Beauty at Lake Buhlow